wwadman/bess-sizing-using-household-data/README.md

 ## FAQ
 #### Why not just use [Jeroen's tool](https://jeroen.nl/energie/opslaan/thuisbatterij/capaciteit-berekenen)?
 Jeroen's tool serves as a great first step for finding the battery capacity that's roughly ideal for your household.
-In contrast, this tool serves as a great second step for picking from some specific BESS configurations with such capacity.
+In contrast, this tool serves as a great second step for picking from some specific BESS configs with such capacity.

 #### What is a good starting point for finding the specs of candidate BESSes?
 [Complete Thuisbatterij Vergelijker](https://energienerds.nl/index.php/2025/08/26/stekkerbatterijen-de-startgids) on Energienerds.nl could be your friend.